 Inherent risk

 In this risk treatment plan ‘inherent risk’ means the likelihood and consequence of a risk event, assuming that standard controls specified in Attachment 1 of the Fingerboards Risk Management Plan are implemented.

+[EPA Comment: EPA has requested further information which is required to assess the risks from seepage to groundwater and the discharge to surface water.
+It is premature for EPA to comment on the consequence, likelihood or inherent risk rating without that further information]

 Table 3-1: Inherent risk ratings – water quality and hydrology